simon-weber/gmusicapi/docs/source/usage.rst

  - Windows users, get `the most recent static binaries <http://win32.libav.org/releases/>`__ and then `edit your path <http://www.computerhope.com/issues/ch000549.htm>`__ to include the directory that contains avconv.exe.

+The only time avconv is not required is when uploading mp3s without scan-and-match enabled.

 If you need to install avconv from source, be sure to use ``$ ./configure --enable-gpl --enable-nonfree --enable-libmp3lame``.